A guided TFTP Server recovery tool for macOS

 How TFTP firmware transfer works

-The router may request a file from your Mac or accept a pushed file, depending on the bootloader.
-The TFTP server must be ready before the router enters the recovery window.
+In the current Router Recovery path, the router is expected to request a file from your Mac during the recovery window.
+The TFTP Server must be ready before the router enters that window.

 Step 5